-11. Remove the cap screw securing the shift cam plate to the shift cam shaft and remove the shift cam plate; then remove the shift shaft.
+12. Remove the cap screw securing the shift cam plate to the shift cam shaft and remove the shift cam plate; then remove the shift shaft.

-12. Remove the snap ring securing the speed sensor trigger to the shaft and remove the trigger using a suitable "two-jawed" puller.
+13. Remove the snap ring securing the speed sensor trigger to the shaft.
+Remove the thrust washer; then remove the trigger using a suitable "two-jawed" puller.
 Account for a gasket.

-13. Remove the cap screws securing the oil filler cover to the crankcase; then remove the cover.
+14. Remove the cap screws securing the oil filler cover to the crankcase; then remove the cover.
 Account for an O-ring.